 Here are the four main degrees in marketing you can attain and what they’ll mean in terms of job opportunities:

 It’ll take you about two years to earn an Associate in Science (AS) or an Associate in Applied Science (AAS) in Marketing.
 This degree opens up the opportunity for you to apply for entry-level jobs in retail, customer service, and logistics, amongst other things.
 Some of the classes you may study in an associate’s degree include but are not limited to:

 Bachelor’s Degree in Marketing

 A bachelor’s degree is the most common degree students opt for because of its benefit in the workplace.
 It takes an average of four to five years to graduate with a Bachelor’s in Science in Marketing (BS), Science in Business Marketing (BSB), or a Bachelor’s in Business Administration with a concentration in marketing (BBA).
-Not only will a bachelor’s degree allow graduates to apply for managerial positions in the industry but, will also allow them to pursue a master’s degree later and expand their level of expertise.
+A bachelor’s degree will allow graduates to apply for managerial positions in the industry and allow them to pursue a master’s degree later and expand their level of expertise.
 Some of the classes you may undertake during a bachelor’s degree include but are not limited to:

 - Public Relations

 - Principles of Marketing